 Sales turnover – What is sales turnover?

-Sales turnover represents the value of goods and services provided to customers during a specified time period - usually one year.
+Sales turnover represents the value of total sales provided to customers during a specified time period, which is usually one year.
 The amount includes only revenue that is generated from daily operations, not non-operating revenue.

 - The term is often just referred to as sales or net sales, which means revenues without VAT.

 - Sales turnover is usually expressed in monetary terms but can also be in total units of stock or products sold.

 - It is often described by being converted into the company's accounting currency.

 The figure for sales turnover in the profit & loss account does not necessarily mean that the firm has received all of that amount.
 This is because although they may have sold that quantity and value of the product they may still be owed some of the money by their debtors.

 If Kim’s sales over the course of the year is £33,000, she would divide this by 12 (if calculating on an annual basis) to determine her monthly turnover.
 She could then break this down to weekly, and even daily.

 Therefore, the figure for sales turnover in the P&L account represents the total amount of their product or service sold, not the actual amount of money they have received.

 The sales turnover can also be approached based on the amount of products sold.
 This can be determined by dividing the sales amount by the product stock sold.
 In other words, it is the cost of goods sold divided by the average price of your products.